Salento, Colombia – Know Before You Go!

 Medellin to/from Salento

-This is the only route in which there is a shuttle bus direct from Salento, Colombia.
-It is a mini-van style bus that operates a couple of times a day and also stoped at the thermal pools along the way!
+Medellin to Salento is the only route in which there is a shuttle bus direct from Salento, Colombia.
+It is a mini-van style bus that operates a couple of times a day.
+It is generally booked through hostels and hotels.
 There is no overnight shuttle.

 All Other Cities to/from Salento